Himalayan Balsam in bloom

-This is a non-native, very invasive plant.
-That was introduced to Britain in 1839 due to its exotic colorful attraction for parks and gardens.
+Himalayan Balsam is a non-native, very invasive plant that was introduced to Britain in 1839 due to its exotic colorful attraction.
 Since then it has rapidly spread especially along river banks and other damp nutrient-rich areas.

-Himalayan balsam can produce around 800 seeds per stem.
+Himalayan Balsam can produce around 800 seeds per stem.
 The viability of these seeds is approximately 3 years so it can spread widely.

 Each plant can contain 800 seeds.
-When they are pulled up just leave them on sight (to not contaminate any other area)
+When they are pulled up just leave them on site (to not contaminate any other area)

 The plant is mostly water, so they wilt down quickly